 - Pour oil into a skillet or sauté pan until it’s deep enough for frying (about ½ inch).
 Heat the oil slowly over medium.
 While oil is heating, dip each breast one by one into your breading bowls—first dredge with flour.

-- Next, dip the floured breast in egg until well coated.
+- Next, dip the floured breast in the egg mixture until well coated.

 - Finally, place the egg-covered breast into the bowl of breadcrumb mixture.
 Use a dry hand to coat the breast evenly with breadcrumbs.
 Repeat process for remaining breasts and tenderloins.